A guide to patents

 - Prepare a patent application.

 - Request examination.

-- Examiner does search for prior patents and studies your claims.
+- Examiner does search for prior publications and studies your application.

-- Examiner either approves or objects to the claims.
+- Examiner either approves or objects to the application.

 - Respond to the examiner's objections and requirements.

 - Examiner reconsiders and either approves or calls for further amendments.